 Award Winning Design

 The Rabbit Air BioGS 2.0 Ultra Quiet HEPA filter has won the following awards:

 - (Japan) Good Design Award

 The average air purifier uses a 3 stage purification process while the Rabbit Air BioGS 2.0 uses a 4 stage system.
 The filters for this air purifier last for years rather than months and the motor is nearly silent on the lowest speed.
 While the price tag may be a little steep, it is a small price to pay for better air quality in your home especially if you have children.
 From 1980’s to the mid 1990’s the number of young children with asthma more than doubled.
 It costs more to treat an asthma attack than to take every possible step to prevent them.
 The Rabbit BioGS 2.0 is recommended.

 5. Pure Zone 3-in-1 True HEPA Air Purifier: Quietest Air Purifier

 For an air purifier to work it must suck in air (like a vacuum) then run the air through the filtration system before blowing it back out to circulate.
 The more air per minute that an air purifier moves the louder it typically may be.
 While you can lower the speed of the fan, that slows the rate of air being moved.
-The Pure Zone 3-in-1 has a three stage filter that works at destroying mold, germs and bacteria without all of the sound.
+The Pure Zone 3-in-1 has a three-stage filter that works at destroying mold, germs, and bacteria without all of the sounds.